Search for and apply for jobs using the UK Government's Find a Job.

 Our Invest in Angus team can help Angus individuals or families who are on a low income, move into work, training or education.

 Ages 16 - 25

 Modern Apprenticeships are available across a wide range of sectors in Angus, from admin jobs to mechanic posts.
 They are mainly aimed at people aged between 16 and 19, but over 25s can also apply (dependent on eligibility criteria and frameworks)

 There are also opportunities for young people aged between16 and 25 through the Employability Fund.
 They offer work experience and the chance of gaining SVQ Employability Units within the Certificate of Work Readiness.

 Job Start Payments can support 16 to 24-year-olds, or up to 25 for care leavers, into work after being unemployed.
 A Job Start Payment is £250 to help with the costs of starting a new job, rising to £400 if the person has a child.
 To find out more and how to apply visit mygov.scot.

 The National Minimum Wage and National Living Wage rate per hour depends on your age and whether you are an apprentice, the rates change every April.
 You can use the minimum wage calculator to check which is being paid.

 Don’t be caught out when looking for a job - there are criminal organisations who attempt to scam people who are job seeking, visit Safer Jobs for free advice.
 There is also advice on avoiding the scammers on our Scam Free Angus pages.

-If you are experiencing issues with your current employer then ACAS can provide free and impartial information all aspects of workplace relations and employment law.
+ACAS provide free and impartial information on all aspects of workplace relations and employment law.